YumeT023/cwcheat-parser/README.md

 # CwCheat Parser

-cw-cheat parser is a package that allows you to parse Tekken 6 psp cw-cheat, like the following
+cw-cheat parser is a parser that lives on top of [Parsimmon](https://www.npmjs.com/package/parsimmon), which allows you to parse Tekken 6 psp cw-cheat.

+It basically looks like the following:

 ```
 _C1 GAN (main)